-- Basics of frequentist statistical inference for continuous data: measures of association, confidence and prediction intervals, hypothesis testing, benefits and limitations of p-values. - Experimental design: ways to include data to the study to maximize its statistical efficiency, and strategies for analysis of the designed experiments.
-Factorial and randomized block designs, linear mixed effects models, and response surface exploration. - Introduction to causal inference: graphical models, adjustments for confounders, interventions and counterfactual inference. - (Optional, if time allows) Introduction to Bayesian data analysis: model specification, estimation, checking and inference.
+- Basics of frequentist statistical inference for continuous data: measures of association, confidence and prediction intervals, hypothesis testing, benefits and limitations of p-values. - Statistical inference in the context of linear regression - Experimental design: ways to include data to the study to maximize its statistical efficiency, and strategies for analysis of the designed experiments.
+Factorial and randomized block designs, linear mixed effects models, and response surface exploration. - Introduction to causal inference: graphical models, adjustments for confounders, interventions and counterfactual inference.